 Helpful Self-Talk Language Shift For Nervous Speakers

+[Updated July 2020].
 I often chat to clients about their self-talk around public speaking.
-How you talk to yourself before you present will make a difference to how confident and in control you feel…and recent research is showing that, believe it or not, talking to yourself using your own name or the second or third person can help!
+Using helpful self-talk language before you present will make a difference to how confident and in control you feel.
+And research from 2015 is showing that, believe it or not, talking to yourself using your own name or the second or third person can help!

 It can also work when you’re reflecting on the event after it’s happened.